Summer School Roma Caput Mundi

 c) After the Summer School (deadline tba): essay of max.
 2500 words: 1 ECTS (28 hours)

 Assessment takes place on the basis of preparatory study of course material (20%), active participation and on-site presentation (30%), and the concluding essay (50%).

 Participating students will receive free tuition, accommodation in Rome and excursions (including most entry fees for museums and archaeological sites).
 After successful completion of the final assignment, travel costs will be reimbursed up to €100,-.

-1 May 2019 for the Summer School via the link below, submitting a motivation letter, a recent C.V. and an updated overview of study results.
-Selection of participants will be based primarily on motivation and the positioning of the course in the student’s curriculum; the results of the selection will be communicated before 1 June.
+1 May 2021 via the link below, submitting a motivation letter, a recent C.V. and an updated overview of study results.
+Selection of participants will be based primarily on motivation and the positioning of the course in the student’s curriculum; the results of the selection will be communicated before 1 June 2021.